usbarmory/usbarmory/hardware/mark-two/README.md

 USB armory | https://github.com/f-secure-foundry/usbarmory
 Copyright (c) F-Secure Corporation

-This is an open hardware design licensed under the terms of the CERN Open Hardware Licence (OHL) v1.2.
+This source describes Open Hardware and is licensed under the CERN-OHL-S v2.

-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2 (http://ohwr.org/cernohl).
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Please see the CERN OHL v.1.2 for applicable conditions.
+You may redistribute and modify this source and make products using it under the terms of the CERN-OHL-S v2 (https://ohwr.org/cern_ohl_s_v2.txt).

+This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-S v2 for applicable conditions.

+As per CERN-OHL-S v2 section 4, should You produce hardware based on this source, You must where practicable maintain the Source Location visible on the external case of the USB armory or other products you make using this source.

 The following exceptions apply: